SC5/cerebellum/README.md

 ### Client only (green arrows)

-Only router can ever update views in cerebellum, every data refresh requires invoking route handler.
+Only router can ever update views in Cerebellum, every data refresh requires invoking route handler.

 Views can trigger change events to stores (create, update, delete) which will be handled by Store.
 Store calls corresponding store API and invokes success callback (createSuccess, updateSuccess or deleteSuccess).